-Inventories, net include the cost of material, labor and overhead and are stated at the lower of cost (determined under various methods, but predominantly first-in, first-out) or market.
-For gas-handling construction projects, cost is primarily determined based upon actual cost.
+Inventories, net include the cost of material, labor and overhead and are stated at the lower of cost (determined under various methods including average cost, last-in, first-out and first-in, first-out, but predominantly first-in, first-out) or market.
+For gas-handling long-term contracts, cost is primarily determined based upon actual cost.
 The Company periodically reviews its quantities of inventories on hand and compares these amounts to the expected usage of each particular product.
 The Company records as a charge to Cost of sales any amounts required to reduce the carrying value of inventories to net realizable value.